ahmed2nabil/my-leetcode-problem-set/README.md

 # my-leetcode-problem-set
-for pracitcing more problems into leetcode, revise and study more about data structure and algorithms.
+for pracitcing more leetcode problems, revise and study more about data structure and algorithms.